Key Takeaways

 If you struggle to set and maintain healthy boundaries, know that you’re not alone.
 Many of us were not raised with good examples of what that looks like.
 But fortunately, with the right support, you can learn to create boundaries that center your wants, needs, and values.

 No matter the mental health or relationship issues you’re facing, with Rula, help is just a few clicks away.
-Our streamlined platform makes it easy to find a therapist who takes your insurance and secure a convenient online appointment as early as this week.
+Our streamlined platform makes it easy to find a therapist who takes your insurance and secure a convenient online appointment as soon as tomorrow.

 Whether you need individual, couples, or family counseling, we invite you to explore our diverse network of providers and find the right therapist for your needs.